dancecoder/json22/README.md

 const date = JSON22.parse('Date(1641513600000)');
 console.log(typeof date, date instanceof Date); // => object true
 ```
 This behavior is based on the `valueOf` method which is defined at the Object class.
 In case JSON22 find the `valueOf` method return a value which is not equal of the object itself then it will produce
 constructor literal.
 The `valueOf` of the Date class return numeric date representation.
-It you'll call Date constructor with that value date will be sort of 'restored'.
+If you'll call the Date constructor with that value then date will be sort of 'restored'.

 #### Custom valueOf implementation
 To match this behavior you may implement you own `valueOf` method at you custom class.